itskush/mini-stock-dashboard/README.md

 2. Clone the repository:

 ```
-rename the .env.testing file to .env and add in your api key from alpha-vantage
+rename the .env.testing file in the server folder to .env and add in your api key from alpha-vantage
 ```

 3. Install node packages: